Wright v. Rockefeller: The majority decision

 The Court began with a recitation of the relevant factual and procedural background, and then turned to first question presented in the statement, whether "appellants sustained their burden of providing that the portion of [the statute] which delineates the boundaries of the Congressional districts in Manhattan Island segregates eligible voters by race and place of origin in violation [of the Constitution]."
+The Court agreed with the findings of the District Court that the "appellants failed to prove that the New York Legislature was either motivated by racial considerations or in fact drew the districts on racial lines".

+The Court held that evidence of racial motive does not automatically shift the burden of proof to the state when several plausible conflicting inferences are "equally or more persuasive":

+It may be true ... that there was evidence which could have supported inferences that racial considerations might have moved the state legislature, but, even if so, we agree that there also was evidence to support [the] finding that the contrary inference was "equally, or more, persuasive."
+Where there are such conflicting inferences one group of them cannot, because labeled as "prima facie proof," be treated as conclusive on the fact finder so as to deprive him of his responsibility to choose among disputed inferences.

-The Court accepted the findings of the majority of the District Court that the appellants failed to prove that the New York Legislature was either motivated by racial considerations or in fact drew the districts on racial lines.
-The Court accepted that there may have been evidence which could have supported an inference that the legislature was moved by racial considerations, but found that there was also evidence supporting the contrary inference that was "equally, or more, persuasive."
-The Court accepted the finding that appellants failed to demonstrate that the statute was "the product of a state contrivance to segregate on the basis of race or place of origin," and therefore upheld the District Court's decision.
+The Court agreed with the District Court finding that appellants did not meet their burden of proving that the statute was "the product of a state contrivance to segregate on the basis of race or place of origin," and therefore upheld the District Court's decision.